Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Rules for sharing Chase points

-Transferring Chase points to another person’s loyalty program
+Transferring Chase points to another person’s frequent travel program

 If you plan on transferring points to another person’s frequent traveler program, for example Marriott Bonvoy, that person must be listed as an authorized user on your credit card account.
 That person will then be the only authorized user who can receive point transfers to their loyalty program.

 Points transferred to loyalty programs must be moved in 1,000-point increments.

 Transferring Chase points to another Chase Ultimate Rewards account

 Moving points between Chase accounts is a little more forgiving.
-You can transfer your points to another Ultimate Rewards card that you own, or to a member of your household.
+You can transfer your points to another Ultimate Rewards card that you own or to a member of your household.
+The other member doesn’t need to be an authorized user on your account.

 How to transfer Chase Points to another person

 Transferring your Chase points to another Chase account is straightforward.

 - Log in to your Chase account and select the Chase card you wish to transfer points from.

 - Click on Redeem rewards to enter the Ultimate Rewards page.

 - Open the top menu bar and click Combine Points.

 - Enter the requested information of the account you wish to receive your points.
 If you’ve already entered their information, they will automatically show up as a choice.

 - Select the number of points to transfer and click Review.
 From there, confirm your final selection and the points are on the way.

-Transferring your points to another person’s loyalty account is a similar process with a few small differences.
+Transferring your points to another person’s frequent traveler account is a similar process with a few small differences.